gagewrye/ProceduralBoxSim/README.md

 ## Overview:

-The map generates the rooms mostly correct.
-Some rooms are build inside of other rooms.
+The map generates the rooms well, some rooms are built inside of other rooms though.
 The hallways usually work, but they get confused by the nested rooms.
-Hallway wall building function needs to be made.
+Hallway wall building function needs to be made too.

 Maybe the room.contains() function isn't working correctly?
 I'm not sure why they are nesting like that.